Banner

 Federal Sentencing: A Primer and a Case Study in Compassionate Release

-Ms. Rifkin is Deputy General Counsel with Families Against Mandatory Minimums (FAMM), where she works alongside the General Counsel to advance the initiatives of the legal department, including advocating for reform of federal sentencing and corrections law and policy before Congress, the U.S. Sentencing Commission, the Bureau of Prisons, and the Department of Justice.
+Shanna Rifkin is General Counsel of FAMM.
+Prior to this role, she served as Deputy General Counsel for nearly four years.
+She brings to this position her experience as both a litigator and public policy expert dedicated to reforming the criminal justice system.
+Shanna directs the Federal Compassionate Release Clearinghouse, oversees FAMM's Supreme Court practice, and advocates for reform of federal sentencing and corrections law and policy before the United States Sentencing Commission, Congress, the Federal Bureau of Prisons, and the U.S. Department of Justice.
 Prior to her position with FAMM, she worked at Northwestern Law School's Children and Family Justice Center to win clemency on behalf of incarcerated youth in Illinois.
 She was also a litigation associate with Jenner & Block, where she took on an array of pro bono criminal defense matters at both the trial court and appellate court, and clerked on the Western District of New York and the First Circuit Court of Appeals.
 She earned her JD from Duke Law in 2017.

 Laura Scott T '93